baihacker/pe/libraries_on_win64.md

 >Mingw-w64 can be run either on the native Microsoft Windows platform, cross-hosted on Linux (or other Unix), or "cross-native" on MSYS2 or Cygwin.
 Mingw-w64 can generate 32 bit and 64-bit executables for x86 under the target names i686-w64-mingw32 and x86_64-w64-mingw32.

 * run it on the native Microsoft Windows platform
-  * Make sure the <MinGW-w64 path>\bin is a part of the einvironment variable named PATH.
+  * Make sure the \<MinGW-w64 path\>\bin is a part of the einvironment variable named PATH.
-  * Open the command line tool and enter the parent directory of you source code.
+  * Open the cmd.exe (or other command line shell).
+  * Enter the parent directory of you source code.
   * Build your binary
     * The bassic command is "g++ source_code.cpp"
     * Usually, I often add the following options "--std=c++17 -O3 -march=native -mtune=native -Wl,--stack,268435456".
     * Please add "-fopenmp" if you want to use openmp.
     * See [x86 Options](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html) for more options.
 * run MinGW-w64 on MSYS2
-  * Make a copy of <MSYS2 path>/mingw64/bin/mingw32-make.exe and the new name is make.exe.
-  * Launch the MSYS2 with MinGW-ws64 by double clicking "<MSYS2 path>/mingw64.exe".
+  * Launch the MSYS2 with MinGW-w64 by double clicking "\<MSYS2 path\>/mingw64.exe".
+  * The way of building binaries is the same that of "run it on the native Microsoft Windows platform"

-Some library requires extra packages, here are the packges required by the following examples/scripts
+When building libraries, makefile is frequently used.
+Please make a copy of \<MSYS2 path\>/mingw64/bin/mingw32-make.exe and rename the name of the copy to make.exe.
+Some libraries requires extra packages, please also install them.
+Here are the packges required by the following examples/scripts
   * pacman -S msys/m4
   * pacman -S mingw64/mingw-w64-x86_64-yasm

 ## Build libraries